Spatial intelligence: What is it, why is it important and how to develop it in your child

 This post from Growing With Your Child lists five fun activities that you can use with your kids to aid the development of their Spatial Intelligence.
 One of them is building with LEGO®.
 In fact, building with LEGO® is also recommended in both the articles from QUT and Johns Hopkins University, linked above!
 Playing with LEGO® strengthens spatial reasoning and coordination skills, and in so do will enhance Spatial Intelligence.

-On Monday 3 November, we’ll be announcing details of our Sydney Summer School Holiday workshop programs, providing kids with fantastic opportunities to dive into new BRICKS 4 KIDZ® creations with LEGO® Bricks.
+Details of our Sunshine Coast Summer School Holiday workshop programs, providing kids with fantastic opportunities to dive into new BRICKS 4 KIDZ® creations with LEGO® Bricks.
 Look out for the details.
-For them, it’s an awesome day (or two) with friends – but you’ll know that it is more than just fun 🙂 .
+For them, it’s an awesome day (or two) with friends – but you’ll know that it is more than just fun .

 This message is only visible to admins: